 Hotel Indigo Hakone Gora – this modern hotel with Japanese and Western-style rooms is a brand new addition to the list of great places to stay in Hakone.

-From left to right: A private onsen bath on a verandah at Hotel Hakone Gora Byakudan; A traditional Japanese kaiseki meal served in a Bento Box.
+Left to right from the top: A private onsen bath on the balcony of Hotel Hakone Gora Byakudan; Traditional Japanese kaiseki meal served in a bento box.

 Other Hotels in Hakone

 While Gora is (in my opinion) offers the best places to stay in Hakone, here are some other great affordable luxury hotels around other towns in Hakone, including the main tourist village, Hakone-Yumoto:

 Hakone Ashinoko Hanaori – A beautiful hotel on the shores of Lake Ashinoko, with a terrace featuring lake views.